msauter/hueman/readme.txt

 A light switch in a web browser for the Philips Hue lighting system.

-The design is using the "Boxify" One Page Website Template by Peter Finlan for Codrops
+The design uses the "Boxify" One Page Website Template by Peter Finlan for Codrops

 """
 "Boxify" One Page Website Template by Peter Finlan for Codrops